dallind34/Data-Science-Blog/_posts/2024-09-18-Cyber-Sec-Data-Science.md

 This code takes the list of source and destination IPs, counts how often each one is used, and then shows the top 10 in a bar chart.
 This way, you can easily see which IP addresses your computer is communicating with the most.

+Watch for unfamiliar IPs, especially those from unexpected locations or showing high activity.
+Use IP lookup tools to check their origin and reputation.
+If an IP seems suspicious, block it to prevent unauthorized access.